BeauBouchard/df-lnp-installer/README.md

-This Is Unmaintained
+Lazy Newb Pack Linux
 ====================
-As of 2014-06-24, this repository is unmaintained.
-No further updates will be added.
+As of 2014-06-24, [the master repository](https://github.com/andrewd18/df-lnp-installer) is unmaintained.
 See [this post for more information](http://www.bay12forums.com/smf/index.php?topic=130792.msg5403952#msg5403952).

-You are free to fork this under the terms of the [GPLv3](https://www.gnu.org/licenses/gpl.html) or study the code to build your own under another license.

 Overview
 ========